EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 - **Predictor module**: Implements the following tasks to predict atmospheric parameters:
   - Perform Scale/normalize processes on the observational fluxes
-  - Deploys the trained CNNs model
+  - Deploy the trained CNNs model
   - Predict atmospheric parameters, i.e., effective temperature, gravity, carbon-to-oxygen ratio, and metallicity
-  - Visualizes the processed observational dataset and the uncertainty in the predicted results
+  - Visualize the processed observational dataset and the uncertainty in the predicted results

 - **StatVisAnalyzer module**: Provides a set of functions to perform the following tasks:
-  - Explores and processes the synthetic datasets
+  - Explore and processes the synthetic datasets
-  - Performs the chi-square test to evaluate the similarity between two datasets
+  - Perform the chi-square test to evaluate the similarity between two datasets
-  - Calculates confidence intervals and standard errors
+  - Calculate confidence intervals and standard errors
-  - Functions t
+  - Function t(???)